delta-io/delta/docs/source/delta-managed-commit.md

 ## Quickstart Guide

 ### 1. Create the DynamoDB table
 The DynamoDB Commit Owner needs a DynamoDB table at the backend to manage commits.
+One DynamoDB table can be used to manage multiple Delta tables.
 You have the choice of creating the DynamoDB table yourself (recommended) or having it created for you automatically.

 - Creating the DynamoDB table yourself